mumme74/atto-py/README.md

 ## Summary
 The atto language implementation described here is a simple *Tree Traversal* implementation.
 As the syntax of the language is very simple, it also makes the internal parts of this project very simple.

-However simple It still contains a Lexer, Parser and a VM to execute the AST parse tree.
-The Vm is implemented in the class Interpreter.
+However simple it isd, it still contains a Lexer, a Parser and a VM to execute the AST parse tree.
+The VM is implemented in the class Interpreter.

-Given this implementations simple internals, this should give anyone interested a fairly straightforward view about how language engines works internally.
+Given this implementations simple internals: Anyone interested in studying it, it should give a fairly straightforward view about how language engines works internally.